Explore generative AI

 Note: The small amount of data and the limited capabilities of the small models used in this exercise may result in some inaccurate responses; but the principle of retrieving contextual information, using it to augment the prompt, and generating responses based on the data is a common pattern in generative AI solutions known as Retrieval Augmented Generation (or RAG).

-Explore client code to use a model
+Explore client code

 One of the most commonly used application programming interfaces (APIs) used to develop apps that work with LLMs is the OpenAI API - and in particular the Python SDK for the OpenAI API.